mertErdoogan/BasicSocialMediaExample/README.md

 its had been use Parse for backend

-You can try when change parse clientKey and appId with your :)
+You can try when change parse clientKey and appId with yours :)